Saves from the "black sky": "Ruselectronics" showed the "Palantir" complex for monitoring the environmental situation

 The Ruselectronics holding presented an upgraded version of the Palantir hardware and software complex at the XXIV International Forum "Ecology of a Big City".

-The Palantir complex performs operational control, analysis and modeling of the development of the ecological situation for a given period of time on the scale of a region or industrial center.
+The Palantir complex performs operational control, analysis and modeling of the development of the environmental situation for a given period of time on the scale of a region or industrial center.
 Its key feature is the use of specialized mathematical models that provide the collection, accumulation and analysis of large amounts of data on the state of the environment with high spatial and temporal resolution.
 Thanks to this, the response time to extreme environmental events is significantly reduced and control over potential sources of pollutant emissions is strengthened.

-Read also on the topic:
+Read more on the topic:

 A method for testing air pollution using bacteria and snow has been developed in Krasnoyarsk